 If we are scanning your chest or abdomen, we may ask you to hold your breath for a moment during each scan.

 There is a chance that we may have to give you an injection of contrast medium as part of your scan.
-There is more information about this in the ‘Contrast Media’ section.
+See ‘Contrast Media’ section below.

 A scan usually takes 20 - 30 minutes, depending on the area of your body that is being scanned.
 Although we try to keep to appointment times sometimes scans can take longer than anticipated due to technical reasons or patient condition.
 If we are running late when you attend for your appointment we would appreciate your understanding.